a13ks3y/ATab/readme.md

 Go to Releases.
 Do something.
 Do something else.
 Don't complain.
 Be strong.
 Give up.

+## 🛣 Road-Map

+- Refactor html markup of override page
+- Get rid of settings, or re-develop it.

 ### Github Repo's

 The [Github](https://www.github.com) repo's, on the right hand side of the page, lists the first 10 repo's in your profile.
 This makes it easy to quickly access a good portion of your repos.